EvanON-test/DS-A-SelfStudying/README.md

 # DS-A-SelfStudying
-A collection of Java classes displaying the the most common Data Structures and Algorithms
+A collection of Java classes displaying the most common Data Structures and Algorithms